MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/media/MS-700-lab_M02_ak.md

 3. On the Teams overview select the **…** on the right side next to the Team "**Teams Rollout,"** then select **Edit team** from the dropdown list.

-4. On the **Edit "Teams Rollout" team** window, select the dropdown menu below Sensitivity and select **Internal**.
+4. On the **Edit “Teams Rollout” team** window, select the dropdown menu below Sensitivity and select **Internal**.

 5. Select **Done** to save the changes.

 You have successfully applied a sensitivity label to an existing team.
 The configured settings of the Internal label are now applied to the Teams Rollout team.
 Continue with the next task.

 #### Task 4 – Test external access with sensitivity labels (optional)

 In this task, you will try to add a guest user to an internal team.

 1. Connect to the **Client 2 VM** with the credentials that have been provided to you.